larowlan/pathauto/README.md

 #Pathauto [![Build Status](https://travis-ci.org/md-systems/pathauto.svg?branch=8.x-1.x)](https://travis-ci.org/md-systems/pathauto)

-Please read this file and also the INSTALL.txt.
-They contain answers to many common questions.
-If you are developing for this module, the API.txt may be interesting.
+If you are developing for this module, have a look at pathauto.api.php.
-If you are upgrading, check the CHANGELOG.txt for major changes.

 ##Description